apache/flink-web/_posts/2020-07-23-demo-fraud-detection-3.md

 As you might know, Flink provides a powerful [Window API](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/windows.html) that is applicable for a wide range of use cases.
-However, If you go over all of the available types of supported windows, you will realize that none of them exactly match our main requirement for this use case - the low-latency evaluation of *each* incoming transaction.
+However, if you go over all of the available types of supported windows, you will realize that none of them exactly match our main requirement for this use case - the low-latency evaluation of *each* incoming transaction.
 There is